thkox/ca-traffic-simulation/README.txt

     $ ./cats <nthread>

+where:

-where <nthread> is the number of threads that you want to run the program with.
+    <nthread> - the number of threads that you want to run the program with.